kisamarisa/PeerAssignment/code_book.md

-AVERAGE HUMAN ACTIVITIES DATASET
+#AVERAGE HUMAN ACTIVITIES DATASET
 ==================================================================
-Calculated from the “Human Activity Recognition Using Smartphones
+Calculated from the ï¿½Human Activity Recognition Using Smartphones
-Dataset” Version 1.0
+Datasetï¿½ Version 1.0
 Non Linear Complex Systems Laboratory
 DITEN - Universita degli Studi di Genova.
-Via Opera Pia 11A, I-16145, Genoa, Italy. activityrecognition@smartlab.ws
+Via Opera Pia 11A, I-16145, Genoa, Italy.
 ==================================================================

 The experiments have been carried out with a group of 30 volunteers